 Stage 1: Attract

 During the Attract stage, you’re working to initiate some form of relationship by making prospects aware of your brand.
-This stage is all about introducing yourself and working to earn your new leads’ contact information so you can keep in touch.
+This stage is all about making that first impression by introducing yourself and working to earn your new leads’ contact information so you can keep in touch.

 At this point, your audiences are cold — meaning these people are nameless (not in your CRM database), and you’re trying to do two things: